Steven’s review published on Letterboxd :

-And yet, if satire is the destroyer of artifice, then the sawed-off shotgun is Ostlund’s weapon of choice.
+And yet, if satire is the destroyer of artifice, then with The Square, Ostlund’s weilds it like a sawed-off shotgun.
 There is plenty of collateral damage to go around.
 (The second scene shows one of the many homeless persons who appear prominently and passively in this film lying within earshot of a flier-wielding activist asking commuters, “Do you want to save a life?”)
 As such, I've noticed that fans of this film seem to zone in on one of several sub-themes that spark their interest.
 For Pedro Almodovar (the head of the Cannes committee that awarded the Palm d’Or), The Square is all about “the dictatorship of being politically correct.”
 For me, the most interesting aspects revolved around the question of what kind of art is awarded a public space when the one-percenters are ultimately footing the bill.
 The answer: just edgy enough so that all of those beautiful people can pat themselves on the back for entertaining a fleeting sense of self-consciousness on their way out the gala doors.
 Indeed, the most memorable sequence of the film proposes a scenario where one artist (the exquisitely feral Terry Notary) dares to step out of that neon-lined square of permissible provocation.